About BalletPrep

 BalletPrep is designed for:

-• Late-entry dancers who began serious training too late for traditional professional pathways
+• Late-entry dancers who began serious training too late for traditional professional pathways or those left behind in ballet classes

 • Professionals & pre-professional ballet dancers looking to fix chronic issues at the root, such as turnout and foot strength and flexibility